 Dear readers, it would be a good idea to share these thoughts with many of you who are thinking of growing Indian vegetables in the USA.
 Let’s get into how to grow Indian vegetables in USA.
 Consumption of vegetables has been steadily rising in the United States.
 Growing Indian vegetables at home in the USA is becoming popular these days.
-There are many reasons why people like to grow things in their garden.
-Nowadays, many Indians are buying new homes with backyards in the US, so it is a good idea of utilizing backyard space for growing Indian vegetables.
-This article will help to grow Indian/desi vegetables in the backyard, indoors, outdoors even in pots or containers.

-Some people are concerned about the use of chemicals/pesticides in vegetables, while others prefer to be close to nature, and feel comfortable working in the garden.
+Some people are concerned about the use of chemicals/pesticides in vegetables, while others prefer to be close to nature and feel comfortable working in the garden.
 Many vegetables are grown in containers, and container gardening is ideal for people with limited outdoor space. south states in the USA are most favorable to growing Indian vegetables.

 Where in the United States can you grow Indian vegetables all year round?

-Choose states without freezing winter, such as Hawaii, California, Florida, Arizona, and parts of the Deep South and Texas.
+Choose states without freezing winters, such as Hawaii, California, Florida, Arizona, and parts of the Deep South and Texas.
 Here, you can plant two crops of cold-season vegetables.
-Plant the first crop in January, and the second crop in the last week of August.
-Grow warm-season vegetables from April to early winter.
+Plant the first crop in January and the second crop in the last week of August.
+Grow warm-season vegetables from April to early winter.Â

 List of Indian vegetables you can grow in the USA